SEKOIA-IO/documentation/docs/integrations/harfanglab.md

 * Structured data: `[SEKOIA@53288 intake_key="YOUR_INTAKE_KEY"]`
 * Protocol: `TCP/SSL`

-In the above field `Structured data`, please replace `YOUR_INTAKE_KEY` variable with your intake key.
+In the above field `Structured data`, please replace `YOUR_INTAKE_KEY` variable with your intake key generated in SEKOIA.IO.

 Finaly select the `Protocol` option: `TCP/SSL`, leave the other options to default.